ltw-webdev-javascript/curriculum/javascript-effects.md

   - content: |
       ## Trigger with classes

-      1. Javascript will add a class to an element
+      1. JavaScript will add a class to an element
       2. The class will have associated CSS
       3. That `animation` or `transition` will be triggered